bvader/howtos/basic-security-elasticsearch/README.md

-## Single Node Secured Elasticsearch + Kibana with Elastic generated Self Signed Certs
+## Single Node Secured Elasticsearch + Kibana with Elastic generated Self Signed Certs (updated)

 #### NOTE / DISCLAIMER: **This configuration should only be used for Dev / POC purposes this is NOT suitable for production use.**